MuskanGourkhede/E-commerce-Website/README.md

 # E-commerce-Website
 Welcome to the E-Commerce Website project!
 This project showcases a simple, responsive e-commerce website built using HTML and CSS.
-The website includes various sections such as the home page, product listings, product details
+The website includes various sections such as the home page, product listings, product details. the backend is handled using java and mongodb

 # Introduction
 This project demonstrates the creation of an e-commerce website using fundamental web development technologies.
 It is designed to be a starting point for developers looking to create their own e-commerce platforms or practice their HTML and CSS skills.